The information on this page was provided by the law school.

 - A test of English language proficiency (e.g. TOEFL, IELTS) is not required for JD first-year and transfer applicants.

 - Letters of recommendation are not requested, and interviews are not used for admission.

 - There are no quotas for any applicant type.

 - International students are given the same consideration as domestic students, and assessed on the same criteria.

 We use three sources of information to assess applications.

 - personal essays

 The review process is holistic, which means that the Admissions Committee looks at all of these factors together.
-The Admissions Committee relies on the essays for information that cannot be conveyed by numbers.
+The committee relies on the essays for information that cannot be conveyed by numbers.
 Multiple readers assess each file to get a full sense of the unique strengths each applicant will bring to the first-year class.

-The application deadline is November 1, 2018.
-The University of Toronto is prepared to consider any requests to submit a late application.
-Please contact the Admissions Office for further information.
+We are prepared to consider any requests to submit a late application.
+Please contact the JD Admissions Office for further information.